Democratic backsliding in Asia by country: Bangladesh

 In addition, the AL brought frivolous charges and court battles against the opposition, particularly against the BNP.
 While former Prime Minister and BNP Chairperson Khaleda Zia had 36 cases filed against her and was sentenced to 5 years in prison in a graft case in February 2018, the courts dropped all cases against Hasina filed during the BNP government in May 2010.
-Freedom of expression has also declined significantly, with the Information and Communication Technology Act, 2006 allowing charges against people who publish material which is "false", "prejudicial to the state or person", and/or "hurt religious beliefs".
-However, there were no defined offenses until an amendment in 2013 defined a steep penalty at 14 years imprisonment and a fine of 10,000,000 (1 crore) taka, which has been used to legally and extralegally charge human rights defenders, journalists, newspapers, and editors.
-Another act restricting freedom of expression, the Digital Security Act, 2018 also criminalized many forms of legitimate freedom of expression and dissent.
+Freedom of expression also declined significantly with the Information and Communication Technology Act, 2006 allowing charges against people who publish material which is "false", "prejudicial to the state or person" and/or "hurt religious beliefs".
+However, there were no defined offences until an amendment in 2013 defined a steep penalty at 14 years imprisonment and a fine of 10,000,000 (1 crore) taka which has been used to legally and extra legally charge human rights defenders, journalists, newspapers, editors and other media organisations.
+Another act restricting freedom of expression, the Digital Security Act, 2018, also criminalised many forms of legitimate freedom of expression and dissent.

-Extrajudicial killings and enforced disappearances, collectively termed as the "crossfire", increased.
+Extrajudicial killings and enforced disappearances, collectively termed as "crossfire", increased significantly.
 Furthermore, the AL tightened control over various institutions, especially onto the courts after 2014.
 The 16th amendment to the constitution allowed the parliament to impeach Supreme Court judges for incapability and misconduct, leading to the 21st Chief Justice of Bangladesh Surendra Kumar Sinha to resign and be exiled.

 Bangladesh's increasing autocratization was cited by political observers as a key factor behind the Student–People's uprising in 2024.
-The movement successfully ousted Hasina, who resigned and fled to India in self-imposed exile.
+The movement successfully ousted Hasina who resigned and fled to India in self-imposed exile.